Lamb Parmentier Casserole

 Mash again and then check the seasoning.
 Add extra pepper, salt or mustard to taste.
 Then put the mash aside until later.
 Pour some olive oil in a pan and place it over medium heat.
 Add the chopped garlic, shallots, peas, carrots and thyme.

 Cook the ingredients for about 4 minutes.
 Stir regularly.
 Then add the pulled lamb and jus (or red wine).
 Season with pepper and salt.

 Stir well.
 Then let the lamb warm through for 4 more minutes.
 Add the balsamic vinegar.

+Flatten the top again.
 Bake the lamb parmentier in a preheated oven at 356°F (180°C) for about 30 minutes.
-After that grill the top for 4 minutes until golden.
+After that grill it for 4 minutes until golden.
 Let the lamb parmentier rest at room temperature for a few minutes.
 Serve.